colebrookson/sea-lice-sr/data/dfo-data/raw/pink/README.md

+# English Report Translation

+These data are taken directly from the Karl English 2018 report.

 # Pink Data Run Reconstructions

 These data were generously provided by Pieter van Will on May 31, 2022 to Cole Brookson.
 They were done by Pieter, accompanied by the following note: